Halflife (EP)

-Halflife is the second EP by Italian gothic metal band Lacuna Coil, released in 2000 by Century Media.
+Halflife is the second EP by the Italian gothic metal band Lacuna Coil, released in 2000 by Century Media.
 The EP contains 5 tracks.
-A slightly altered version of the track Senzafine would later appear on international releases of their 2001 full-length album, Unleashed Memories, while the entire HALFLife EP was appended to the United States release of the album.
+A slightly altered version of the track Senzafine would later appear on international releases of their 2001 full-length album, Unleashed Memories, while the entire Halfife EP was appended to the American release of the album.
 A performance of Senzafine can also be found on the band's 2008 live album.

+Reception

+Halflife received positive ratings, 8 out of 10, from Rock Hard and Metal.de.
+Likewise, Powermetal.de called it "truly remarkable", a "real pleasure" to listen to as well as a "small masterpiece".
+Norwegian newspaper Jærbladet gave 5 out of 6 points and recommended it to fans of Anathema, Dark Tranquility, Flowing Tears and Paradise Lost.